scmcclelland/joint-mediation-study/README.md

-R code for analyses and figures in "Soil organic carbon sequestration jointly-mediated by plants and microbes after compost application"
+R code for analyses and figures for the manuscript "Soil organic carbon sequestration jointly-mediated by plants and microbes after compost application," currently under submission.
+Upon acceptance, the journal name and additional publication information will be added here.

 "analysis-functions" contain supporting analysis functions.